Wirrabara

 Life in Wirrabara revolves around its close-knit rural community and the natural beauty of the surrounding hills and forest.
 The Wirrabara Forest offers excellent hiking, mountain biking, and picnicking opportunities, making it a popular weekend destination for South Australians seeking nature escapes.
 Residents enjoy a quiet country lifestyle with access to basic amenities in nearby Wirrabara township, while larger services are available in Laura (23 km) and Port Pirie (35 km).
 The community is primarily made up of long-term rural families with ties to farming, forestry, and small business.

-Wirrabara falls under postcode 5481 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Stuart electorate.
+Wirrabara falls under postcode 5481 and is governed by the Mount Remarkable Council (Local Government Area).
+For federal elections, residents vote in the electorate of Grey, while state elections fall under the Stuart electorate.

 Location